castorini/pyserini/docs/experiments-msmarco-doc.md

 recall_100            	all	0.8076
 ```

-Let's compare to the baselines provided by Microsoft.
+Let's compare to the baseline provided by Microsoft.
 First, download:

 ```